-- (a) is an augmentation; and - (b) has an estimated capital cost in excess of \$5 million (as varied in accordance with a cost threshold determination); and - (c) the person who identifies the project considers is likely, if constructed, to relieve forecast constraints between regional reference nodes.
+- (a) is an augmentation; and - (b) has an estimated capital cost in excess of \$5 million (as varied in accordance with a cost threshold determination); and power system needs has the meaning given in clause 5.22.3(a).

+(c) the person who identifies the project considers is likely, if constructed, to relieve forecast constraints between regional reference nodes.